- Is there such an operation called “Operation Pleime-Chupong B-52 Strike”?

 How successful was the Pleime-Chupong Arc Light operation?

 = General McChristian noted in his report (Intelligence Aspect of Plei Me/Chu Pong Campaign, page 67):

-It is noteworthy to point out that General McChristian took the precaution to conceal the radio intercepts intelligence by naming as the source from interrogation of NVA captive in this instance, or to captured documents in other instances (Intelligence Aspect of Plei Me/Chu Pong Campaign, page 41):
+It is noteworthy to point out that General McChristian took the precaution to conceal the radio intercepts intelligence by naming as the source from the interrogation of NVA captive in this instance, or to captured documents in other instances (Intelligence Aspect of Plei Me/Chu Pong Campaign, page 41):